kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/linux_cmd.md

 Hence there are only 4 lines in the standard input delimited by EOF.

 `cmd <<< string` Input a text string to cmd.

 `cmd 2> foo`     Redirect error messages of cmd to foo.

 `cmd 2>> foo`    Append error messages of cmd to foo.

 `cmd &> file`    Redirect output and error messages of cmd to file.

 `cmd &>> file`   Append output and error messages of cmd to file.

+## Text Processing and Manipulation

+* `tr`  Translate or delete characters from standard input.

+Example:

+echo "hello world" | tr 'a-z' 'A-Z'              Translate lowercase to uppercase

+echo "hello 123 world" | tr -d '0-9'             Delete specific characters

+* `sed`  Stream Editor.
+Perform text transformations on an input stream.

+Example:

+sed 's/old/new/' file.txt                       Substitute (replace) text

+sed '/pattern/i\new line of text' file.txt       Insert text before a line

+* `awk`  Pattern scanning and text processing language.

+Example:

+awk '{print $1, $3}' file.txt                   Print specific columns

+awk '{sum += $1} END {print sum}' file.txt       Sum the values of a column

+* `rev`  Reverse the order of characters in each line of a file.

+Example:

+echo "hello" | rev                              Reverse a single line

+rev file.txt                                    Reverse the content of a file:

+## File Viewing

+* `more` View the contents of a file one screen at a time.

+Example:

+more file.txt                                   View a file

+more -10 file.txt                        Display first 10 lines of a file

 ## Ref